arseniigorkin/pckgchecker/README.md

 * jQuery

 __What I have done__
-* Built a dockerfile that builds Ubuntu (last ver.) with fully configured Apache2 on board.
+* Built a dockerfile that builds Ubuntu (last ver.) with fully configured Apache2 and cpanminus on board.
 To start a new container you just need to call an image (without any parameters and arguments, like: perl myapp.pl etc..).
 This is a very comfort build that gives me all the power of Apache2 server.
 Using this biuld you feel like if you work on the full machine with a full server.
 * developed a software itself.

 ----